Cortisol Symptoms: Signs Your Cortisol Levels May Be Too High

 • Early morning waking before you feel ready

-These symptoms don’t confirm high cortisol on their own, but they are reliable indicators that your stress response may need attention.
+These symptoms do not confirm high cortisol on their own, but they may be useful signs that your stress response needs attention.

 Daily Rhythms and Sleep

-• Going to bed and waking up at the same time
+• Go to bed and wake up at a similar time each day

-• Including calming practices such as light stretching or breathwork
+• Include calming practices such as light stretching or breathwork

 Nourishing Foods

-• Balanced meals with protein, healthy fats, and whole carbohydrates
+• Choose balanced meals with protein, healthy fats, and whole carbohydrates

-• Warm, grounding foods like soups and stews
+• Include warm, grounding foods such as soups and stews

 Stress Management Techniques